-- a relevant Diploma in HE eg Nursing or Health and Social Care or Foundation degree (eg Public Health and Social Care, Health and Social Care)
+- a relevant Diploma in Higher Education eg Nursing or Health and Social Care or Foundation degree (eg Public Health and Social Care, Health and Social Care)

-- GCSE English and Mathematics at grade C (grade 4 from 2017) or above (or equivalent)
+- GCSE English and Mathematics at grade C/grade 4 or above (or equivalent)